-7. On 12 December 2013, Capy's contract was terminated for default pursuant to FAR 52.249-8:
+7. On 12 December 2013, the CO terminated the contract for default, stating as follows:

-You are hereby notified that contract SPE4A6-13-M-S227 is terminated for default effective immediately.
+You are hereby notified that contract SPE4A7-13-M-D099 is terminated for default effective immediately.
 Your right to proceed further with performance of this contract is terminated.
 The termination is based on your failure to perform in accordance with the terms and conditions of the contract.
 The terminated supplies may be procured against your account and you will be held liable for excess costs.

-(R4, tabs 9-10) How Capy had failed to perform was not explained.
+(R4, tab 10) How Capy had failed to perform was not explained.

-- 8. On 19 December 2013, Capy timely appealed the termination of its contract to this Board, where it was docketed as ASBCA No. 59085. - 9.
-The government moved for summary judgment on the ground of anticipatory repudiation on 4 April 2014.
-We denied the motion on 022 October 2014.
-Capy Machine Shop, 14-1 BCA ¶ 35,783. - 10.
-The parties have agreed to submit the appeal on the written record pursuant to Rule 11.
+8. On 9 January 2014, Capy timely appealed the final decision to this Board.
+We docketed the appeal as ASBCA No. 59133.

+9. On 4 April 2014, the government moved for summary judgment on the ground of anticipatory repudiation, citing Capy's 7 November and 26 November 2013 requests for a no-cost cancellation.
+We denied the motion on 22 October 2014.
+Capy Machine Shop, Inc., ASBCA No. 59133, 14-1 BCA ¶ 35,784.

+10. The parties have agreed to submit the appeal on the written record pursuant to Board Rule 11.
 Both parties submitted briefs.
 The government attached Mr. DuPilka's 5 March 2015 declaration to its brief as exhibit 3.
-His declaration states, in part, as follows:
+Mr. DuPilka's declaration states, in part, as follows:

 Capy has a history of obtaining awards by quoting low prices, then requesting cancellation when they cannot perform the contract at that price.
-I have included as Exhibit 1 e-mails from Capy, all received after September 24, 2013, requesting cancellation after award on

-13 orders in addition to the two contracts identified above....
+I have included as Exhibit 1 e-mails from Capy, all received after September 24, 2013, requesting cancellation after award on 13 orders in addition to the two contracts identified above....